jlortiz528/academic-kickstart/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
 Welcome!
-I am a PhD candidate in the Economics Department at Boston University and am on the 2020-2021 job market.
+I am a PhD candidate in the Economics Department at Boston University.

 My research interests are in macroeconomics and econometrics.
 Specifically, my research focuses on expectations formation and firm dynamics.